knockout/knockout/documentation/checked-binding.md

    * For **checkboxes**, KO will set the element to be *checked* when the parameter value is `true`, and *unchecked* when it is `false`.
 If you give a value that isn't actually boolean, it will be interpreted loosely.
 This means that nonzero numbers and non-`null` objects and non-empty strings will all be interpreted as `true`, whereas zero, `null`, `undefined`, and empty strings will be interpreted as `false`.

-     When the user checks or uncheckes the checkbox, KO will set your model property to `true` or `false` accordingly.
+     When the user checks or unchecks the checkbox, KO will set your model property to `true` or `false` accordingly.

+     Special consideration is given if your parameter resolves to an `array`.
+In this case, KO will set the element to be *checked* if the value matches an item in the array, and *unchecked* if it is not contained in the array.

+     When the user checks or unchecks the checkbox, KO will add or remove the value from the array accordingly.

    * For **radio buttons**, KO will set the element to be *checked* if and only if the parameter value equals the radio button node's `value` attribute.
 So, your parameter value should be a string.
 In the previous example, the radio button with `value="almond"` was checked only when the view model's `spamFlavor` property was equal to `"almond"`.